Crosbyton Clinic Hospital

 Providing Quality Healthcare for our Neighbors

-When you are admitted or registered at Crosbyton Clinic Hospital you will be asked to read and sign several documents.
-The documents include Consent to Treatment, HIPAA Privacy Notice, Advance Directive and other documents depending on whether being seen in the Emergency Room or being admitted to the hospital.
+When you are registered at Crosbyton Clinic Hospital you will be asked to read and sign several documents.
+The documents include Consent to Treatment, HIPAA Privacy Notice, Advance Directive and other documents when being seen in the Emergency Room.

 HIPPA - The HIPPA Privacy Notice you will need to sign is to protect your personal health information.
 Unless otherwise instructed Crosbyton Clinic Hospital will list your name in our Directory of Patients during your stay.
 This will allow you to receive visitors, telephone calls, mail and flowers.
 In accordance with Texas Law, and in keeping with our respect of patient's rights, any patient may request that no information be released.

 Insurance Billing - Whether you have individual coverage, Medicare, and/or Medicaid, always remember to bring your insurance card(s) with you.
 For your convenience, the hospital will file your insurance.
 Many health insurance plans require pre-certification before hospital admission or treatment.

 It is important to remember that you are responsible for your hospital bill, even though you have insurance coverage.
 When we file an insurance claim for you, we expect payment in full, no later than 45 days following treatment.
 If no payment has been received from your insurance carrier, if you do not respond to your insurance carrier's request for information, or we cannot determine the cause for further delays, we will look to you to pay your account.
 Your insurance policy is a contract between you and your insurance company, not between your insurance company and the hospital.

 For those who have no insurance coverage, you will be asked to pay your account in full, unless prior arrangements are made.
 The hospital accepts MasterCard, Visa and Discover Card.

 If you have questions or concerns about a bill you receive from Crosbyton Clinic Hospital, please call our Billing Department at (806) 675-2382 for assistance.

 Patient Rights and Responsibilites